fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-revisions.md

 - YOUR own _Metahistory_ WEBSITE: https://USERNAME.github.io/metahistory

 ## Create a new page
+Go to YOUR Metahistory repository homepage.
+If you have just enabled GitHub pages (or basically anytime), you can click the "metahistory" link after your username near the top left corner.
+You should see the list of files in the repository (starting with folders like _data and _includes).

 Working in YOUR repository (the URL will look like https://github.com/USERNAME/metahistory/), find the essay you want to edit.
 You can always figure out where to go by looking at the URL of the original page.
 The folder structure in the repository is reflected in the URL.

 ## Make a simple change near the top of the page